• Skip to main content

 All ingredients for cilantro lime hummus in a blender.

-Step 2 - Blend until very smooth in a blender or food processor.
+Step 2 - Blend until very smooth.
 Hummus is thick so be patient when blending.
 You may need to stop a few times and scrape down the sides with a spatula.

 The longer you let it blend the smoother it will be.
 A added 2 Tablespoons of water to reach the right consistency and get it to blend smoothly.